metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Version 0.6.5: Include ability to use multiple (concatenated) sources in tag mapping (see notes under "tag mapping").
 All artist "sources" using hidden variables (_cea_...) are now consistently in the plural, to distinguish from standard tags.
 Note that if "album" is used as a source in tag mapping, it will now be the revised name, where composer prefixing is used.
 To use the original name, use "release" as the source.
 Also various bug fixes, notably to ensure that all arrangers get picked up for use in tag mapping.

-Version 0.6.4: Write out version number to 'comment: classical_extras_version' tag.
+Version 0.6.4: Write out version number to user-specified tag.
 Provide default comment tags for writing ui options.
 Provide better m4a and iTunes compatibility (see notes).
 Added functionality for chorus master, orchestrator and concert master (leader).
 Re-arranged artist tab in ui.
-Various bug fixes. file:///C:/Users/Public/Music/muso/html/orig.png Version 0.6.3: Bug fixes.
+Various bug fixes.

+Version 0.6.3: Bug fixes.
 Modified ui default options.

 Version 0.6.2: Bug fixes.
 More flexible handling of artists (can blank and then add back later).
 Modified ui default options.